derek-corcoran-barrios/SustainscapesOrganizationPres/README.md

 ![](man/figures/README-unnamed-chunk-2-1.png)

-The last tremor or earthquake happened 51 km NNW of Dire Dawa, Ethiopia, and had a magnitude of 4.5.
-The most intense tremor or earthquake in the last month happened 15 km NNE of Harnai, Pakistan, Mid-Indian Ridge and had a magnitude of 5.9, 5.9, this was updated at 16/10, 2021 10:23.
+The last tremor or earthquake happened 12 km SSE of Shahrak-e Pābedānā, Iran, and had a magnitude of 4.8.
+The most intense tremor or earthquake in the last month happened 15 km NNE of Harnai, Pakistan, Mid-Indian Ridge and had a magnitude of 5.9, 5.9, this was updated at 16/10, 2021 14:31.
 Thanks stackoverflow!!